 Development and Operations Associate

 Christie Steele-Garcia is the Development and Operations Associate at Books for Kids.
-Christie oversees the fundraising initiatives of Books for Kids as well as office operations.
+Christie oversees the fundraising initiatives and donor communication efforts of Books for Kids.
+Christie joined Books for Kids in 2012 as an Administrative Assistant and Office Manager and has held a number of roles within the organization since that time.
 Christie graduated from James Madison University in Harrisonburg, VA where she earned a B.A. in Theatre and Dance.
-Prior to Books for Kids, she worked in University Operations at James Madison University as a Student Manager and also held a summer internship as an Administrative Intern at the Adirondack Theatre Festival, a non-profit theatre festival in Glens Falls, NY.
-Christie lives in North Bergen, NJ with her husband and is currently an active member of NYC's Empire A Cappella.
+She is currently an active member of NYC's Empire A Cappella and serves on the Junior Advisory Board of Statement Arts.
+Christie lives in North Bergen, NJ with her husband and dog.

 Samantha works as a Library Specialist with Books for Kids.
 Samantha earned her bachelor's degree from Ohio University in Adolescent to Young Adult English Language Arts and received her master's degree in Literacy from New York University.
 Samantha has worked with students of all ages in a variety of environments, where she aims to convey her passion for literacy while fostering confidence, efficacy, and growth.
 Samantha has previously taught middle school and tenth grade English Language Arts in Jersey City, New Jersey.
 Currently, Samantha is also a Literacy Specialist with Keys to Literacy, where she creates individualized, targeted lesson plans for each of her students.